mcagangoktas/mcagangoktas/README.md

 ## 🔭 Currently
 - Working as a Research Assistant at **Spade Lab**, focused on data privacy and security
 - Completed a summer internship building and systematically evaluating a **recommendation system** on real-world e-commerce interaction data
+- Building Transformer architectures from scratch to develop a mechanistic understanding of attention, backpropagation, and training dynamics

 ## 🧠 Interests
 - Machine Learning & LLMs